duysqubix/MuOxi/README.md

 [![Build Status][travisimg]][travislink]

-*MuOxi* is a modern library for creating [online multiplayer text games][wikimudpage] (MU* family) in Rust using an asynchronous programming paradigm, powered by [tokio][tokio],.
+*MuOxi* is a modern library for creating [online multiplayer text games][wikimudpage] (MU* family) in Rust using the powerful and flexable [Amethyst][amethyst] game engine,.
 It allows developers and coders to design and flesh out their worlds in a fast, safe, and reliable language.
 MuOxi engine is made available under *GPL3*.
 Join us on [discord][discord].

 ## Current Status

-*Rustc 1.39>*
+*Rustc 1.39> [Stable/Nightly]*

-The codebase is currently in **Pre-Alpha**.
-While development continues, the master branch is essentially a working and very minimilistic chat server operating over TCP.
+The codebase is currently in *alpha* stage .
+While development continues, the master branch is essentially a working and very minimilistic weboscket server operating over TCP.

 ## Core Design Architecture

-The prototype idea of how the core design is laid out into three seperate objects consisting three components
+The prototype idea of how the core design is laid out into three seperate objects.
-1. Staging/Proxy Server (Clients will connect to this and essentially communicate with the engine in this stage)
+1. Staging/Proxy Server *(Clients will connect to this server and essentially communicate with the engine via here stage)*
-2. Game Engine (all the game logic lies here and reacts to input from connected clients)
+2. Game Engine *(all the game logic lies here and reacts to input from connected clients)*
-3. Database (stores information about entities, objects, and game data)
+3. Database *(stores information about entities, objects, and game data)*

-The general idea is that players will connect via Websocket to the *staging area*.
-In this server, clients are actually not connected yet to the game, unless they explicity enter.
+The idea is that players will connect via Websocket to the *proxy server*.
+In this server, clients are not actually connected to the game, unless they explicity enter.
 The *staging area* acts as a proxy that relays information from players to the game itself, where then the game will react to the players input.
 The engine and staging area will be seperated and communicate via a standard TCP server.
 The reason for this seperation, is to protect players from completely disconnecting from the game if changes to the game engine is made.